glotzerlab/hoomd-blue/sphinx-doc/migrating.rst

 * Numerous C++ class APIs have changed, been removed, or renamed.
 Review the header files to see new class signatures.
-These changes may require you to update your compoent accordingly.
+These changes may require you to update your component accordingly.
 Some of the more notable changes include:

   - ``Variant`` has been completely rewritten.
-  - ``Trigger`` replaces periodic and variable perioud scheduling.
+  - ``Trigger`` replaces periodic and variable period scheduling.
   - ``NeighborList`` has a ``addRCutMatrix`` method clients must use to specify the maximum cutoff radii per type pair.
   - ``timestep`` is now of type ``uint64_t``.
   - ``RandomGenerator`` is now constructed with a ``Seed`` and ``Counter`` object that support 64-bit timesteps.
-  - ``m_seed`` is no longer present in indididual operation objects.
+  - ``m_seed`` is no longer present in individual operation objects.
 Use the global seed provided by ``SystemDefinition``.
   - The HPMC integrators have been heavily refactored.
   - ``ParticleGroup`` instances are now constructed from immutable, reusable,